tc39/proposal-async-context/README.md

   let nextId = 0;
   const requestResponseMap = new Map();

-  // Establish the connection, the client is linked to the current context. const client = net.createConnection({ host, port });
+  // Establish the connection, the client is linked to the current async context. const client = net.createConnection({ host, port });
   client.on('connect', () => {
     console.log('connected to server');